-The Related Posts feature scans all of your posts’ contents, analyzes it, and uses that to display contextual posts your visitors might be interested in reading after they’re finished with the current post.
+The Related Posts feature scans all of your post content, analyzes it, and uses the results to display additional posts your visitors might be interested in reading after they’re finished with the current post.

-Most sites who activate this see an increase in traffic.
+Most sites that activate this see an increase in traffic.
 Unlike many other related post plugins, we do all the analysis, processing, and serving from our cloud, so there is no additional load on your server.
-(That’s why many plugins like YARPP or Similar Posts are often banned by web hosts, but Jetpack Related Posts are allowed.)
+That’s why Jetpack Related Posts are allowed on web hosts even when similar plugins are banned.